Doping the Mott insulating state of the triangular-lattice Hubbard model reveals the Sordi transition

-\paragraph*{Discussion. --- } Our results provide evidence for Sordi transitions in the triangular Hubbard model using DCA, hence showing that this phenomenon is not an artefact of two-orbital DMFT nor $2\times2$ CDMFT.
-This observation of the Sordi transition in a 6-site cluster shows that it is not a feature of only $2\times2$ clusters.
+\paragraph*{Discussion. --- } Our results provide evidence for Sordi transitions in the triangular Hubbard model using DCA, hence showing that this phenomenon is not an artifact of two-orbital DMFT nor of CDMFT on $2\times2$ clusters.
 We stress that our implementation of the CT-AUX impurity solver and DCA algorithm are independent of any previous studies on this subject.
-Furthermore, many other studies found that the Hubbard model on a triangular lattice does not have long-range magnetic correlations at half-filling in the temperature and interaction regime we study ($\sim 8.2$)~\cite{morita_nonmagnetic_2002, kyung_mott_2006, sahebsara_hubbard_2008, laubachPhaseDiagramHubbard2015a, Misumi_Mott_triangular:2017, Tocchio_backflow_Mott:2008, Yoshioka_triangular:2009, yang_effective_2010, szasz_chiral_2020, chenQuantumSpinLiquid2022, wietek_mott_2021}.
+Furthermore, many other studies found that the Hubbard model on a triangular lattice does not have long-range magnetic correlations at half-filling in the temperature and interaction regime we study ($\sim 8.2$)~\cite{morita_nonmagnetic_2002, kyung:2006, sahebsara_hubbard_2008, laubachPhaseDiagramHubbard2015a, Misumi_Mott_triangular:2017, Tocchio_backflow_Mott:2008, Yoshioka_triangular:2009, yang_effective_2010, szasz_chiral_2020, chenQuantumSpinLiquid2022, wietek_mott_2021}.
 This suggests that our study is not biased by large correlation lengths, that the Sordi transition is not a magnetic transition and that it could be measured experimentally.

 The Sordi transition separates two different metals: one highly correlated and the other less correlated.
-We have shown that the former has a PG, meaning a $\textbf{k}$-dependent loss of spectral weight, as observed in other works~\cite{downeyMottTransitionWidom2023, wuEffectVanHove2020}.
+The former is interpreted as a PG state, although the formal proof of a $\textbf{k}$-dependent loss of spectral weight remains to be seen and is kept for future works, as it will require additional extensive calculations.
 Triangular lattices are highly frustrated, thus the existence of the strong-coupling PG in the triangular Hubbard model is strong evidence that long-range magnetic correlations are not a necessary ingredient for the onset of a PG, consistent with other studies~\cite{Senechal:2004,Hankevych:2006,kyung:2006b, Sordi:2011,Simkovic_Rossi_Georges_Ferrero_2022}.